oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 kubectl get pods -n jhipster
 ```

-You can view the registry using port-forwarding as following and you will be able to access the application at `http://localhost:8761`
+You can view the registry using port-forwarding as follows, and you will be able to access the application at `http://localhost:8761`

 ```bash
 kubectl port-forward svc/jhipster-registry -n jhipster 8761
 ```

-You can access the gateway application using port-forwarding as following and you will be able to access the application at `http://localhost:8080`
+You can access the gateway application using port-forwarding as follows, and you will be able to access the application at `http://localhost:8080`

 ```bash
 kubectl port-forward svc/store -n jhipster 8080